ibpdas/data-strategy-impact-dashboard/README.md

 Public sector organisations often operate in federated, siloed or multi team environments.

-In these settings, it becomes difficult to show how data strategy activity, often carried out by one team, leads to maturity or outcomes that rely on many others.
+In this environment, it becomes unclear how foundational data work leads to maturity or measurable outcomes.

 The underlying issue is **attribution**.

 > Data teams create the *conditions* for value, but the outcomes depend on adoption, behaviour change, operational cycles and external policy or service pressures.
 As a result, progress is real but hard to demonstrate.

-**ValueLine** addresses this by breaking the journey into three causal levels:
+**ValueLine** solves this by separating the journey into three causal levels:

-- Level 1 — conditions that data teams co-design and shape
+- **Level 1 — conditions data teams co-design and shape**
+  (strategy alignment, leadership, standards, tooling, communities)

-- Level 2 — system behaviours that emerge over time
+- **Level 2 — behaviours the system produces**
+  (reuse, interoperability, confidence, culture, better decisions)

-- Level 3 — outcomes influenced once the system matures
+- **Level 3 — outcomes influenced once maturity is in place**
+  (savings, time reduction, improved services, public good impact)

-This structure helps leaders see:
+This structure gives leaders a more honest and realistic view of progress by clarifying:

-- where value can genuinely appear quickly
+- where value can be realised quickly
-- where longer system change is required
+- where progress genuinely takes longer
-- which conditions and decisions accelerate the path to impact
+- which decisions and conditions accelerate or block impact

-By separating conditions, maturity and outcomes, ValueLine provides a clearer way to explain progress, diagnose gaps and focus effort where it creates real leverage.
+By distinguishing conditions, maturity and outcomes, ValueLine makes progress visible, expectations realistic and strategic choices clearer.

 ### Caveat – scope and boundaries